-Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollIment in corequisite developmental course(s).

 EDUC 2023 Introduction to Education 3 cr.
-Sem: F/S 3 Lec.
-Hrs./week
+3 Lec.
+Hrs./week Sem: F/S

-Prerequisite: Successful completion of 30 credit hours.
+Prerequisite: Successful completion of 30 credit hours, and an equivalent Freshman Composition course.

 This course provides students with an overview of teaching as a profession and introduces them to the philosophical and historical foundations of the American education system as well as to fundamental student issues related to social, economic, and cultural diversity and to the ethical responsibilities of students and teachers.
-Students engage in 30 hours of observations of the educational process in elementary, middle school and secondary school settings and begin development of a professional portfolio.
+Students engage in 30 hours of observations of the educational process in elementary and middle school settings and begin development of a professional portfolio.

 EDUC 2113 Exceptional Child in the Regular Classroom 3 cr.
-Sem: F/S 3 Lec.
+3 Lec.
 Hrs./week

 Prerequisite: ENGL 1113 English Composition I with a grade of "C" or better.
 Introduction to exceptional students, with the major focus on serving these individuals in regular education classroom environments.

-EDUC 2133 Child Growth
+EDUC 2133 Child Growth 3 cr.
 Sem: F/S 3 Lec.
 Hrs./week

 Prerequisite: ENGL 1113 English Composition I with a grade of "C" or better.
 This course encompasses the development of the elementary grade child, including major theories of development and learning, with a focus on how these are influenced by the child's sociocultural environment.
 Four clock hours of observation required.

 EDUC 2213 Intro to Educational Technology 3 cr.
 Sem: F/S 3 Lec.
-Hrs./week
+Hrs./week spreadsheets, graphics, and multimedia) in the educational setting.

-Prerequisite: COMP 1113 Computer Fundamentals with a grade of "C" or better
+Prerequisite: COMP 1113 Computer Fundamentals with a grade of "C" or better.

 This course provides students with an overview of the technology which can enhance teaching and learning.
-Students learn basic computer skills and the uses of various software applications (word processing, database, spreadsheets, graphics, and multimedia) in the educational setting.
+Students learn basic computer skills and the uses of various software applications (word processing, database,